tung362/RoR2PVP/README.md

 # RoR2TeamPVP
 RoR2TeamPVP is a mod that adds a team PVP game mode to the game Risk of Rain 2.
+Note: Everything is server sided, so host needs this mod installed

 ### Old video example of mod in action (NOTE: a lot has been improved since):
 https://youtu.be/UEWw_pyDfuM